 Greg Jenner is a British public historian with a particular interest in communicating history through pop culture and humour.

 Greg is the Historical Consultant to CBBC’s multi-award-winning Horrible Histories and the author of A Million Years In A Day: A Curious History of Ordinary Life, From Stone Age To Phone Age – an entertaining gallop through the evolution of our daily routines.
-Greg’s new book, Dead Famous: An Unexpected History of Celebrity will be published in March 2020.
+Greg’s most recent book, Dead Famous: An Unexpected History of Celebrity was published in March 2020.

 After studying at the University of York, Greg abandoned dreams of a PhD in Medieval Literature and instead dedicated his career to wrestling with issues of accuracy in historical entertainment.
 In the past decade, he has worked in various roles on documentaries, dramas, comedies, and digital interactive projects.
 He is a passionate advocate for public history, and does some guest teaching at Royal Holloway and York Universities.
 Greg has also been made an Honorary Research Associate at Royal Holloway University